Redislabs-Solution-Architects/redis-spring-data-handsonlab/README.md

 * Stuck?
 Ask your neighbour to pair with you!
 * Stuck?
 Every exercise has a working solution right here!
 (Except exercise 1, which is more of a walkthrough)
 * Still Stuck?
 Ask one of the instructors!

+## Troubleshooting

+### General

+If your laptop has corporate restrictions in terms of installing software, internet proxies or other restrictions, it might be tricky to get this hands-on lab up and running.
+Asking the instructor may help, but we can't guarantee we'll get it working and we won't help you circumvent corporate policies.